SL79/TempHolding/README.md

 ```
 <type>[optional scope]: <short description>
   │       │             │
   │       │             └─⫸ Short summary in present tense.
-Not capitalized.
+Lowercase.
 No period at the end.
   │       │
   │       └─⫸ Noun describing a section of the codebase surrounded by parenthesis, e.g., fix(parser):
   │